griffinwoj/Task-org/Readme.md

 https://task-org.herokuapp.com/

 ## Installation Process
+- clone the repository from github
+- npm install
+- npm start
+- open localhost:3001 in your browser
+- test the application, and enjoy!

 ## License and Credits
 This application was created using source code provided by edX modified by Griffin Wojtowicz with coaching and debugging by wesley Clements.